 Cracked or chipped teeth may result when you fracture the tooth.
 Rinse your mouth out with warm water before applying a compress to your face.
 This can help reduce swelling.
 Call our office for advice on what to take for the pain prior to your visit.

 Our emergency dentist can treat abscesses.
 Dental abscesses are serious infections that may include a pocket of pus around the infected tooth.
-These infections often cause sensitivity, fever, swelling in the face, swollen lymph nodes, toothache, and a bump on the gums.
+These infections often cause sensitivity, fever, swelling in the face, swollen lymph nodes, toothache, and lesions or protrusions on the gums.

-Do not wait to receive treatment for this condition.
+Do not wait to receive treatment for these conditions.
 Infection can spread to the surrounding tissue into your jaw and other areas of your body.
 Rinsing your mouth out with salt water can draw the pus to the surface and soothe your sore gums.

 Find Emergency Dental Services at Lovett Dental West U Today